stefs92/Bengali-AI/Midway_Blog_Post.md

 # Making the Neural Network Deeper

-After optimizing the number of layers, the next logical step was to
+After optimizing the number of layers, the next logical step was to try to make the neural network deeper.
+As we will discuss in this section, this resulted in a large drop in accuracy even after regularizing the layers.

 Our final code had 23 layers (5 Convolution 2D, 3 Dense, 4 Dropout, 1 Flatten, 4 MaxPooling, 6 SpatialDropout2D).
 The Convultion Layers had filters set to 25, kernel sizes of 3, "relu" activation functions, "SAME" paddings, and regularizers set to 0.01 (3 L1 reglarizers and 2 L2 regularizers).
 The SpatialDropout2D layers had rates of 0.2, the MaxPooling2D layers had pool_sizes set to 2, and the Desnse layers had units of 168, kernel_initializers set to "glorot_normal", 2 activations set to "relu" and 1 set to "softmax" and regularizes set to 0.01 (1 L1 regularizer and 2 L2 regularizers).